Tutorial: Delta Lake

 Z-order by columns

-To improve read performance further, you can co-locate related information in the same set of files by Z-Ordering.
-This co-locality is automatically used by Delta Lake data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
-To Z-Order data, you specify the columns to order on in the ZORDER BY
+To improve read performance further, you can collocate related information in the same set of files by z-ordering.
+Delta Lake data-skipping algorithms use this collocation to dramatically reduce the amount of data that needs to be read.
+To z-order data, you specify the columns to order on in the z-order by operation.
+For example, to collocate by gender, run:

 ZORDER BY (gender)

-For the full set of options available when running OPTIMIZE
+For the full set of options available when running the optimize operation, see Optimize data file layout.

 Clean up snapshots with VACUUM